-The decision to move back to a previous phase, make modifications to this Plan, or shut down again may occur if the:
+The decision to move back to a previous phase, make modifications to this Plan, or shut down again may occur if any of the following circumstances take place:

-- Local, state, or federal public health authorities declare another public health emergency; - Vaccine rollout is stalled, majority of the population remains unvaccinated, and cases continue to increase; - Vaccine-resistant variants of the virus emerge in the U.S. and CDC public health officials require that health and safety measures, including social distancing, remain in place; or the - University's COVID-19 positive cases are at a level that threatens the public health and safety of the University and the community.
-This decision will be made in collaboration with local public health officials and UT System.
+- Local, state, or federal public health authorities declare another public health emergency. - Vaccine rollout is stalled, a majority of the population remains unvaccinated, and cases continue to increase. - Vaccine-resistant variants of the virus emerge in the U.S. and CDC public health officials require that health and safety measures, including social distancing, remain in place. - The University's COVID-19 positive cases are at a level that threatens the public health and safety of the University and the community.
+This decision will be made in collaboration with local public health officials and the UT System.

-For full details on campus retrenching plans, reference Addendum 1 on p.
-22.
+For full details on campus retrenching plans, reference Addendum 1 on page 19.